SAP HANA Cloud, Data Lake Client Interfaces Overview

 - Step 4

-Once the data lake has been created, it’s details can be examined.
+Once the data lake has been created, its details can be examined.

 -